 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 The thyroid gland produces two thyroid hormones, triiodothyronine (T3) and thyroxine (T4), and releases them as needed by the body.
 The hypothalamus and the pituitary gland help control the thyroid gland.
 The hypothalamus produces thyrotropin-releasing hormone (TRH), which stimulates the pituitary gland to release thyroid-stimulating hormone (TSH).
-Low levels of T3 tell the hypothalamus to release more TRH and the pituitary to release more TSH.
+A low level of T3 tells the hypothalamus to release more TRH, and it tells the pituitary to release more TSH.
 The thyroid gland releases T3 and T4 until the body is receiving the required amount.

 Author: Healthwise Staff

 Medical Review: Kathleen Romito, MD - Family Medicine & Matthew I. Kim, MD - Endocrinology

 To learn more visit Healthwise.org

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.